phlummox-mirrors/backupninja/README.md

  - `-h`, `--help`: this usage message
- - `-d`, `--debug`: run in debug mode, where all log messages are output to the current shell.
+ - `-d`, `--debug`: run in debug mode, where all log messages are output to the current shell
  - `-f`, `--conffile FILE`: use FILE for the main configuration instead of `/etc/backupninja.conf`
  - `-t`, `--test`: test run mode.
 This will test if the backup could